-This chart shows Isoprene price assessments in USA Dollar per metric ton (USD/mt) in 3 locations, as follows:
+This chart shows Isoprene price assessments, in US Dollar per metric ton (USD/mt), across 3 key markets from November 2024 through November 2025:

 - Isoprene, US (United States): Isoprene, import transaction price, cif, United States